Are you stuck?

 I know what it feels like to experience brokenness and the toll shame can take on a man's physical, emotional, social and spiritual life.
 When I chose to fully surrender my sin to God and ask another person for help, though, I found the radical freedom I thought my actions had made impossible.

 Today, I've been trained as a Pastoral Sex Addiction Professional (PSAP) by the International Institute for Trauma and Addiction Professionals (IITAP), I'm a certified provider of the Inner Child Recovery Process and I'm a certified leader of premium online groups for The Freedom Fight.
 I'm also a member of the International Coaching Federation, the gold standard in coaching certification and ethics, and the American Association of Christian Counselors.
-And I'm a student at Coaching4Clergy, a rigorous training program accredited by the ICF, where I've completed more than 120 hours of training.
+And I'm a graduate of Coaching4Clergy, a rigorous training program accredited by the ICF, where I completed 128 hours of training.

 My prayer is that you will join me in holding tight to the words of the Apostle Paul in Galatians 5:1: "It is for freedom that Christ has set us free.
 Stand firm then, and do not let yourselves be burdened again by a yoke of slavery."